TransistorFM/theme-docs/README.md

 #### settings

 Theme settings are configured per theme via <a href="#settings">settings_schema.json, described in detail below</a>.
-Generally these are color settings available for theme customization.
+These settings will be available to all templates.

 An example might look like:
 - background_color - The configured background_color or default value from settings_schema.json
 - text_color - The configured text_color or default value from settings_schema.json
+- show_sidebar - The configured true/false value or default from settings_schema.json

 #### podcast
 The podcast object represents the top level information for a show.